ByoungChan-Park/CodeStatesProject1/README.md

 # CodeStatesProject1

 ## preparation
-If you want to modify the analysis code, please download 'CP1_Marketing_data.csv' and install the 'requirements' first for a smooth process.
+If you want to modify the analysis code, please download 'CP1_Marketing_data.csv' and install the 'requirements.txt' first for a smooth process.

 ## Recommendations
-If you need to understand the data, please read the column description.
+If you need to understand the data, please read the 'Attribute Dictionary.txt'.